 Learn more about the Google APM program here.

 "Rocketblocks was essential in my PM internship prep.
-Overall, RocketBlocks allowed me to develop crucial PM interviewing skills without which I could not have landed multiple internship offers." -- Anurag Ojha, incoming Google PM, Darden MBA
+Overall, RocketBlocks allowed me to develop crucial PM interviewing skills without which I could not have landed multiple internship offers." -- Anurag Ojha, Google PM, Darden MBA